flexxui/flexx/README.md

 Flexx
 =====

-Flexx is a Python tookit for creating user interfaces (UI's), that uses web technology for its rendering.
+Flexx is a Python tookit for creating graphical user interfaces (GUI's), that uses web technology for its rendering.
 You can use Flexx to create desktop applications as well as web applications.
 Flexx can also be used from within the Jupyter notebook.

 Flexx is pure Python, and has no dependencies other than the browser that's already installed on the system.
 To run apps in desktop-mode,